 The countries filter dropdown is limited to the countries with the top 20 impressions for your property; to filter by a country not on the list, group results by country and click the row for the country to filter by.

 You can compare data between two exact values in any one grouping category, whether or not it is the currently selected grouping.
 For example, when grouped by Query you can compare clicks between this week and last week, or between clicks from USA and France.
-Comparing by page can change the metric calculation for CTR, impressions, and clicks.
+Comparing by page or search appearance can change the metric calculation for CTR, impressions, and clicks.
 Choose a comparison using the dropdown below a grouping category.
 When comparing values for a single metric, the results table will display a difference column to compare values in each row.

 Some useful comparisons: